rocas777/Bomberman/docs/README.md

 #### Smell
 >The ([FieldController](../src/main/java/com/noclue/controller/FieldController.java)) construtor with 6 parameters can be said to have a long parameter list.
 This happens because the way we designed the code the FieldController is kind of the main handler of a lot of information while the game is running (actual gameplay, not the menu) and thus it needs to have access to that same information in order to manipulate it.
 At first the class construtor didn't have as much parameters but while adding features and refactoring code to reduce its size (it was really big at some point) we introduced this smell.
 #### Refactor
 >To solve this one we could create another object that could bundle a few of similar parameters, which we chose against because it would just be unnecessary, confusing and completely overkill.
-Another option would be to instead of passing the parameters to the constructor we could create them inside, which we also didn't want to do due to not being able to do dependency injections and it just doesn't make sense for the class to need to know how to create it's own attributes like the TextGraphics.
+Another option would be, instead of passing the parameters to the constructor we could create them inside, which we also didn't want to do due to not being able to do dependency injections and it just doesn't make sense for the class to need to know how to create it's own attributes like the TextGraphics.
 ### 3. Conditionals
 #### Smell
 >The menu has multiple different 'states' depending on which option the user is on while navigating.
 To state the obvious, the view has to change according to what the user is doing and this introduces some conditionals and even nested conditionals on the [view](../src/main/java/com/noclue/view/MenuView.java) that can be harder than normal to understand at first.